ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 For the case study, we consider an ideal continuous bioreactor with one inlet stream and one outlet stream.
-The bioreactor consists of two main components, biomass and substrate (which the biomass uses for growth).
-We denote the concentration of the two species as $x$ and $s$ for the biomass and substrate respectively (units of $\frac{\text{kg}}{\text{m}^3}$).
-The dynamics of the biomass and substrate concentrations are defined below, details and assumptions of which can be found in \cite{Doran2012}:
+The bioreactor consists of two main components, a biomass ($x$) and substrate ($s$) concentration (units of $\frac{\text{kg}}{\text{m}^3}$).
+The dynamics of the two species are defined below \cite{Doran2012}:

-where $x$ and $s$ are the state variables, $\mathbf{x} = [x, s]^\intercal \in \mathbb{R}^2$, with the biomass concentration, $x$, being the controlled variable, while the manipulated input variable, $u = D$, is the dilution rate (units of $\text{hr}^{-1}$).
+where $x$ and $s$ are the state variables, $\mathbf{x} = [x, s]^\intercal \in \mathbb{R}^2$, with the biomass concentration being the controlled variable, while the manipulated input variable, $u = D$, is the dilution rate (units of $\text{hr}^{-1}$).
 We assume that the disturbance variable is the inlet concentration of substrate, $s_i$, with a mean inlet concentration of $20\frac{\text{kg}}{\text{m}^3}$ and a standard deviation of $2\frac{\text{kg}}{\text{m}^3}$ i.e. $s_i \sim N(20, 2)$.
 All other variables are treated as fixed parameters with their values given in Table \ref{param_table_1}.

 In this case study, we assume the true plant dynamics are described by equation (\ref{eq:bioreactor_dynamics}), of which we have no knowledge, which is typically the case for most bioprocesses.
-To solve the RTO problem, an approximation of the objective function, which typically incorporates the steady-state model of the plant, is required.
-In this case study, we employ a Gaussian Process (GP) model to approximate the objective function using steady-state data.
+To solve the RTO problem, an approximation of the objective function is required.
+In this case study, we employ a Gaussian Process (GP) model to approximate the objective function, biomass productivity, using steady-state data.
 The selection of a GP model is motivated by its suitability for data-driven modeling in situations characterised by limited data, which is commonly encountered in bioprocess systems \cite{Ahmed2021, Zagorowska2023, Chanona2021, Rasmussen2005}.
-The objective function, which we wish to maximise, of the bioreactor is the volumetric biomass productivity, $Q_x$, (units of $\frac{\text{kg}}{\text{m}^3\text{hr}}$) which is defined as:
+The objective function, which we wish to maximize, of the bioreactor is the volumetric biomass productivity, $Q_x$, (units of $\frac{\text{kg}}{\text{m}^3\text{hr}}$) which is defined as:

-where the variables are defined as they were previously.
-As mentioned, the biomass productivity of the reactor, subject to steady-state conditions, defines the objective function for the RTO problem where the decision variable is the biomass concentration set-point which will be sent to an underlying PI controller.
+As mentioned, the biomass productivity of the reactor, subject to steady-state conditions, defines the objective function for the RTO problem where the decision variable is the biomass concentration set-point.
 The nominal problem is given as: